Renaldas0/F1-QuizGame/README.md

 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

+### Bugs encountered
+ - Encountered a bug where the answer buttons would move out of alignment if the text inside is longer on smaller width devices.
+ - I fixed this bug by using media quesries and setting the buttons to display underneath one another on devices with a screen width below 440px.

 ### Unfixed Bugs
- - There are No unfixed bugs
+ - There are No unfixed bugs.

 ## Deployment